At Bishop’s Waltham Junior School the health, safety and well-being of every child is our top priority.

 We are determined to ensure that our children are given every chance to realise their full potential.
 Pupil premium funding, along with allocations made from the schools own budget will help ensure this money is spent to maximum effect.

-In place of the current requirements regarding information about pupil premium expenditure, schools are now required to publish their 'PUPIL PREMIUM STRATEGY.' by 31st December 2021.
+In place of the current requirements regarding information about pupil premium expenditure, schools are now required to publish their 'PUPIL PREMIUM STRATEGY.' by the end of December each year.
 Please click on the link above to view the Pupil Premium Statement for BWJS.

 This should include